-\end{claim} \begin{proof} Let $\kappa = \kappa_t$ and $\kappa' = \kappa_{t+1}$ and as usual, order the clusters by increasing order of size.
-Consider an arbitrary cluster $\cC_i$ which is one of the last $\lceil \kappa/2 \rceil$ clusters, and let $w_i$ denote its size.
-If $\cC_i$ opts to accept requests in this round (with probability $\frac12$) and any of the first $\lfloor \kappa/2\rfloor$ clusters sends it a request, it will contribute a merge in this round.
+\end{claim} \begin{pf} Let $\kappa= \kappa_t$ and $\kappa' = \kappa_{t+1}$ and as usual, order the clusters by increasing order of size.
+Consider an arbitrary cluster $\cC_i$ which is one of the last $\lceil\kappa/2 \rceil$ clusters, and let $w_i$ denote its size.
+If $\cC_i$ opts to accept requests in this round (with probability $\frac12$) and any of the first $\lfloor\kappa/2\rfloor$ clusters sends it a request, it will contribute a merge in this round.
 This occurs with probability

-where we used our assumption that $w_i \geq (600 \kappa)^{-1}$.
+where we used our assumption that $w_i \geq(600 \kappa)^{-1}$.
 Thus, the probability that $\cC_i$ contributes to a merge is at least $10^{-4}$.
-We conclude that the expected number of merges in this round is at least $10^{-4} \lceil \kappa/2 \rceil $, from which the desired result follows. \end{proof} Now suppose that Property~\eqref{def-At-ii} of $A_t$ fails: Here at least a constant proportion of the mass of the cluster-size distribution falls on clusters with size at most a constant multiple of the average size.
+We conclude that the expected number of merges in this round is at least $10^{-4} \lceil\kappa/2 \rceil$, from which the desired result follows. \end{pf}

+Now suppose that property~\ref{def-At-ii} of $A_t$ fails.
+Here at least a constant proportion of the mass of the cluster-size distribution falls on clusters with size at most a constant multiple of the average size.
 Such clusters behave nicely as in this window the relation between the cluster-size and the typical number of incoming requests can be bounded by a linear function.
-Again, this will result in a constant proportion of clusters merging in the next round in expectation. \begin{claim} Suppose that at the end of the $t$-th round $\kappa_t \geq 2$ and Property~\eqref{def-At-ii} of $A_t$ does not hold, i.e.\ $\sum_i w_i \one_{\{ w_i < 41/\kappa_t\}} \geq 4 \cdot 10^{-5}$ where $w_i$ denotes the size of $\cC_i$.
+Again, this will result in a constant proportion of clusters merging in the next round in expectation. \begin{claim} Suppose that at the end of the $t$th round $\kappa_t \geq2$ and property~\ref{def-At-ii} of $A_t$ does not hold, that is, $\sum_i w_i \one_{\{ w_i < 41/\kappa_t\}} \geq4 \cdot10^{-5}$, where $w_i$ denotes the size of $\cC_i$.
 Then